Tour de France Betting Odds 2025

-There are other skill contests within the tour, including the points classification for the sprinters, mountain classification for the climbers, young rider classification for those under 26 years old, and team classifications.
+In addition to the general classification, several other contests take place within the Tour, including the points classification for sprinters, the mountain classification for climbers, the young rider classification for competitors under 26, and the team classification.

 tour de france betting picks